-Activities of glycolytic enzymes LDH and NADase were down-regulated significantly (p<0.05) in all the organs when compared with the control (figure 1&2).
-Renal and splenic LDH experienced a profound decrease (62.5 and 51.75% respectively) relative with control.
+Activities of glycolytic enzymes LDH and NADase were down-regulated significantly (p<0.05) in all the organs when compared with the control (Fig. 3a-e and 4a-e).
+Renal and splenic LDH experienced a profound decrease (62.5 and 51.75% respectively) relative to control.
 Also, renal and lymphocyte NADase have a common signature of profound down-regulation (71 and 55% respectively) like LDH (p<0.05).
-Hepatic hexokinase activity significantly reduced (p<0.05) as opposed the increase observed for hexokinase activity in other organs studied (figure 3).
-Renal, colon, splenic and lymphocyte hexokinase activity significantly increased (p<0.05) with 52, 55, 12 and 25% respectively.
-However, aldolase activities were up-regulated in all the organs (figure 4) when compared with control.